gamemanual0/gm0/source/docs/appendix/glossary.rst

          4" Stealth Wheel

-   Strafing
-      Strafing is the act of moving sideways or laterally (somewhat similar to drifting).
-It is possible with omni or mecanum wheels, and not possible with traction wheels.

    Surgical Tubing
       Surgical tubing is generally latex or rubber tubing.
 Its most common use case is in active intakes, and has been popular among teams for many seasons.
 Surgical tubing has a hollow center and is sold in different diameters and wall thicknesses.
 Teams can experiment with different kinds of surgical tubing, as well as adding :term:`polyurethane tubing <Polyurethane tubing>` in order to make the tubing more stiff.

       .. image:: images/glossary/surgical-tubing.png
          :alt: A roll of surgical tubing
          :width: 200

-   Tank drivetrain
-      A tank drivetrain has wheels set up in a parallel line.
-It commonly uses 4 or 6 wheels, but the most widespread tank drivetrain is a 6 wheel :term:`drop center <Center drop>` tank drive.
-Tank drivetrains turn by rotating the left or right sides in opposite directions, or in the same direction at different speeds.

    Thunderhex
       Thunderhex is aluminum rounded hex :term:`shaft <Shaft>` that comes in 3/8” and 1/2” hex sold by VEX Robotics.
 It has a center bore that can be tapped.